berberapan/notes/Git/Git basics.md

 Advantage of merge is that it preserve the true history of a project but the history is also harder to read due to all merge commits.

 Avoid rebasing a public branch onto anything else.
 Other devs can have it checked out and changed history may cause problems.

+#### Reset

+The git reset command can be used to undo changes.
+A soft reset is useful if you want to go back to a previous commit but keep all of your changes.
+Committed changes will be made uncommitted and staged instead and those that were staged will stay staged.

+`git reset --soft {hash}`

+If you don't want to keep the changes you can do a hard reset.
+If you use hard all the changes will be gone and you'll be back at the commit you referenced in the hash.

+`git reset --hard {hash}`

+When you use this command you need to be aware you can't recover anything that's gone it's undoing the commits.

+#### Remote

+When using git another repo is called a remote.
+Standard convention is that if the remote is the main place for the code you should name it **origin**,

+`git remote add {name} {uri}`

+To get the contents of the remote you can use the fetch command.
+If you don't have the contents and you run the command you will download the objects in the .git directory.It's metadata so if you run something like git log on a repo that you only fetched it will give you an error message.

+`git fetch`

+To get the commits, just like the local branch you need to merge.
+If you don't have anything on the branch it will just be a fast-forward merge.

+`git merge {remote}/{branch}`

+To get your code to the remote you use the push command.

+`git push origin main`

+You can also push a local branch to a remote branch with another name.

+`git push origin {local branch}:{remote branch}`

+To delete a remote branch you can push an empty branch to it.

+`git push origin :{remote branch}`

+To get the actual file changes from a remote you use the command pull.
+If you run a pull without specify anything it will pull the current branch from your current branch from the remote.

+`git pull {remote} {branch}`

 #### Misc

 Renaming a branch